Click on a name below to learn more!

-Recent engagements include making her conducting debut at Carnegie Hall, lecturing at several international conferences, and serving as a judge in several international choral competitions in Europe and Asia.
+Recent engagements include making her conducting debut at Carnegie Hall, lecturing at many international conferences, and serving as a judge in several international choral competitions in Europe and Asia.

-A student of Joseph Flummerfelt, pre-eminent American choral conductor and chorus master of the New York Philharmonic, Dr. Shangkuan received her bachelor of music degree in church music (summa cum laude) and master of music in choral conducting (with distinction) from Westminster Choir College in Princeton, New Jersey.
-She earned her doctorate in choral conducting from Rutgers University.
+A student of Joseph Flummerfelt, pre-eminent American choral conductor and chorus master of the New York Philharmonic, Dr. Shangkuan received her Bachelor of Music degree in church music (summa cum laude) and Master of Music in choral conducting (with distinction) from Westminster Choir College in Princeton, New Jersey.
+She earned her Doctor of Musical Arts in choral conducting from Rutgers University.

 Dr. Shangkuan has a signature choral series with Earthsongs publishing and is the music editor of the Calvin Institute of Christian Worship music series, published by GIA.
 She and her family live in Grand Rapids.

 Patricia Verduin Chair

 Founding director of the Grand Rapids Symphony Youth Chorus and its select treble ensemble, Mandala, Sean Ivory is a choral conductor, pianist and composer living in Grand Rapids.

 Since 1992, Mr. Ivory has been the vocal music instructor at Forest Hills Central High School.
 He has held past positions at St. Cecilia Music Center, the North American Choral Company, and Calvin College and continues as director of the Calvin College Oratorio Society.

 Mr. Ivory attended Northwestern University, Calvin College and Michigan State University.
 His choirs have performed at both state and regional conventions for the American Choral Directors Association, and have toured Ireland, the Netherlands, Finland, Estonia, Ghana and the Czech Republic.